This blog has been updated for series 4!

 What can you submit?

-The good news is that as the themes are being released on Tuesdays, you now don’t have to lose your entire weekend going through the news and working on hyper topical material.
-Start brainstorming and planning on Tuesday, get some drafts by Thursday/Friday and then keep editing them up until the deadline.
+The good news is that as the themes are being released ahead of time, you don’t have to lose your entire weekend going through the news and working on hyper topical material.
+Start brainstorming and planning as soon as the themes are released (Thursday evenings), get some drafts as early as possible and then keep editing them up until the deadline.

 Sketches